-- Fixed a segfault when attempting to start a headless session with a graphical PRINT\MODE setting - Fixed an issue with the macOS launcher failing to un-quarantine some files - Fixed Units::isEggLayer, Units::isGrazer, Units::isMilkable, Units::isTrainableHunting, Units::isTrainableWar, and Units::isTamable ignoring the unit's caste - Linux: fixed dfhack.getDFPath() (Lua) and Process::getPath() (C++) to always return the DF root path, even if the working directory has changed - digfort: - fixed an issue causing blueprints touching the southern or eastern edges of the map to be rejected (northern and western edges were already allowed).
-This allows blueprints that span the entire embark area. - fixed y-line tracking when .csv files contain lines with only commas - embark-assistant: fixed a couple of incursion handling bugs. - embark-skills: fixed an issue with structures causing the points option to do nothing - exportlegends: - stopped including some tags with -1 values which don't provide useful information - fixed an issue where two different <reason> tags could be included in a <historical\event> - getplants: fixed issues causing plants to be collected even if they have no growths (or unripe growths) - gui/advfort: fixed "operate pump" job - gui/load-screen: fixed an issue causing longer timezones to be cut off - labormanager: - fixed an issue preventing custom furnaces from being built - fixed handling of new jobs in 0.47 - modtools/moddable-gods: - made -depictedAs argument work - removed unused -domain and -description arguments - fixed an error when creating the historical figure
+- Fixed a segfault when attempting to start a headless session with a graphical PRINT_MODE setting - Fixed an issue with the macOS launcher failing to un-quarantine some files - Fixed Units::isEggLayer, Units::isGrazer, Units::isMilkable, Units::isTrainableHunting, Units::isTrainableWar, and Units::isTamable ignoring the unit's caste - Linux: fixed dfhack.getDFPath() (Lua) and Process::getPath() (C++) to always return the DF root path, even if the working directory has changed - digfort: - fixed y-line tracking when .csv files contain lines with only commas - fixed an issue causing blueprints touching the southern or eastern edges of the map to be rejected (northern and western edges were already allowed).
+This allows blueprints that span the entire embark area. - embark-assistant: fixed a couple of incursion handling bugs. - embark-skills: fixed an issue with structures causing the points option to do nothing - exportlegends: - fixed an issue where two different <reason> tags could be included in a <historical_event> - stopped including some tags with -1 values which don't provide useful information - getplants: fixed issues causing plants to be collected even if they have no growths (or unripe growths) - gui/advfort: fixed "operate pump" job - gui/load-screen: fixed an issue causing longer timezones to be cut off - labormanager: - fixed handling of new jobs in 0.47 - fixed an issue preventing custom furnaces from being built modtools/moddable-gods: